422 Bath Road

 This deciduous shrub is a male pollinator for 'Winter Red', 'Winter Gold', 'Capapon', Shaver', 'Sparkleberry' and other late female clones; suckers into colonies; requires moist to wet highly acidic soils, good for problem areas; excellent when massed

-Southern Gentleman Winterberry has dark green foliage throughout the season.
+Southern Gentleman Winterberry has dark green deciduous foliage on a plant with an upright spreading habit of growth.
 The pointy leaves do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.

 Southern Gentleman Winterberry is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.